 Table of Contents

-Diamond State Health Plan Plus (DSHP+) is a new managed long term care program for Delaware Medicaid.
+Diamond State Health Plan - Plus (DSHP-Plus) is a new managed long-term care program for Delaware Medicaid.
 This program is intended to provide a full suite of services to low income, elderly state residents, including nursing home care, assisted living, and a variety of home and community supports that assist frail and / or disabled individuals to remain living at home.
-Under DSHP+, there are two sub-programs relevant to long term care for the elderly: the Nursing Facility Program and the Long Term Care Community Services (LTCCS) Program.
+Under DSHP-Plus, there are two sub-programs relevant to long term care for the elderly: the Nursing Facility Program and the Long Term Care Community Services (LTCCS) Program.
 The former provides for care in nursing homes and the latter for care outside of nursing homes.
-To be clear, LTCCS will pay for medical and personal care services to individuals living at home or in assisted living, but will not pay for room and board in assisted living.
+To be clear, LTCCS will pay for medical and personal care services for individuals living at home, in assisted living, and adult foster care, but will not pay for room and board in assisted living or adult foster care.

-Even though this is a managed care program, it still allows for consumer direction of certain services.
+Even though this is a managed care program, it still allows for consumer direction of certain services, such as attendant care, also known as personal care assistance.
 Most notably, personal or attendant care provided outside of residential care facilities can be self-directed.
 Under consumer direction, some family members can work as caregivers and be eligible to receive payments for doing so.
+This includes spouses and adult children.

-In July of 2014, Diamond State Health Plan Plus fully absorbed the state’s other aged and elderly waivers, so that these services are now available only through the managed care plan.
+In July of 2014, Diamond State Health Plan - Plus fully absorbed the state’s other aged and elderly waivers.
+These services are now available only through the managed care plan.
 Specifically, residents who had been receiving benefits through the Delaware Amended Elderly and Disabled Waiver are now covered through the DSHP-Plus.
 This program is a collaboration between the Division of Services for Aging and Adults with Physical Disabilities (DSAAPD) and the Division of Medicaid and Medical Assistance (DMMA).

 This program is a Medicaid managed long-term care program for residents of Delaware.
 In order to be eligible for this program, all applicants must first qualify for Medicaid.
 The major consideration factors for Delaware Medicaid for seniors are functional ability (nursing home level care is required) and monthly income and countable assets.

-In 2017, single applicants' countable assets, such as bank accounts, bonds, and stocks, cannot exceed $2,000 in value.
-Homes are not considered to be a countable asset as long as the applicant is residing in the home and the value of their home equity does not exceed $560,000.
+In 2018, single applicants' countable assets, such as bank accounts, bonds, and stocks, cannot exceed $2,000 in value.
+Homes are not considered to be a countable asset as long as the applicant is residing in the home and the value of their home equity does not exceed $572,000.
 However, this presents a problem for persons in assisted living, since they are not residing in their home.
-Married couples, on the other hand, can have one spouse at home and the other in assisted living thereby the home remains exempt.
-Furthermore, married couples are subject to a considerably higher asset limit.
-In 2017, the non-applicant spouse can have up to $120,900 in assets including jointly held assets.
-Couples with assets value over these limits may still become eligible through working with a Medicaid planning expert.
+Married couples, on the other hand, can have one spouse at home and the other in assisted living, thereby the home remains exempt.
+Furthermore, married couples in which only one spouse is applying for Medicaid are subject to a considerably higher asset limit.
+In 2018, the non-applicant spouse can have up to $123,600 in assets including jointly held assets.
+Couples with assets valued over these limits may still become eligible through working with a Medicaid planning expert.

 The Diamond State Health Plan Plus is intended to cover all of a beneficiary's needs including both medical and non-medical care.
 That said, not every program participant will be eligible for all services.
 The actual services will be determined in the individual's Plan of Care that is created when they become a program member.
 Services can include, but are not limited to the following.